Fascia (sash)

 Pope Benedict XVI in white cassock with fringed fascia.
 Note his coat of arms embroidered near the bottom.
 The cardinal sitting behind him is wearing a plain scarlet red fascia.

-The fascia is a sash worn by clerics and seminarians with the cassock in the Roman Catholic Church, in the Anglican Church, and, in certain cases, in Methodism.
+The fascia is a sash worn by clerics and seminarians with the cassock in the Catholic Church, in the Anglican Church, and, in certain cases, in Methodism.
 It is not worn as a belt but is placed above the waist between the navel and the breastbone (sternum).
 The ends that hang down are worn on the left side of the body and placed a little forward but not completely off the left hip.

 Etymology

 Fasciare is the Latin word for to bind or wrap.
 This meaning of binding together shows a significance of the fascia keeping the cassock tight to the cleric.

 Use

 The fascia is not a vestment, but is part of choir dress and is also used in more solemn everyday dress.